 It is very important to only produce relevant content and likewise only refer to relevant websites as both of these play an important role when Google decides which page to place first in search results.
-If the topic of your website is cooking and on one of the pages you place a link to the website that contains content about hi-tech make sure you use a nofollow command to prevent Google search robots from decreasing your website page PR.
+If the topic of your website is cooking and on one of the pages you place a link to the website that contains content about hi-tech make sure you use a nofollow command to prevent Google search robots from decreasing your website page rank.

 At last, if the link leads to a website with suspicious traffic, scam activity or a fresh domain, this seems suspicious to Google.
 So make sure the website you refer to is trustworthy enough, otherwise, you should use the nofollow command.

 As you can see building a website PR is a hard task and when you build a link profile it is not enough to just place as many links as you can to promote your website.
 You should consider different factors like page relevance, number of links, etc.